eskil/bevager-scraper/README.md

 # BevagerScraper

 This is a library to scrape bevager data using an existing bevager login.
 It only provides read access at this time.
+It's geared for a specific purpose, rumbustion society.

 It does some specific parsing that fits my style of leaving rum tasting notes plus the naming of the rum.